retazo0018/Gripper-Driver/docs/user_guide.md

 or
 `release(PULL_BACK_DISTANCE, SPEED_LIMIT)`

-- `PULL_BACK_DISTANCE`: Distance the gripper needs to move further apart after release
+- `PULL_BACK_DISTANCE`: Distance the gripper needs to move further apart after release.
 - `SPEED_LIMIT`: Speed at which the release should take place
 - Default values are assumed if fewer arguments are provided.